VietPhamTuyen/kodo-python/README.rst

 A valid license is required if you wish to use and install this library.
 Please request a license by filling out the license request** form_.

-Note, this project is available under a research- and educational-friendly license, see the details in the `LICENSE.rst file
+This project is available under a research- and education-friendly license, see the details in the `LICENSE.rst file
 <https://github.com/steinwurf/kodo-python/blob/master/LICENSE.rst>`_.

 .. _form: http://steinwurf.com/license/